genestack/user-guide/source/doc-odm-user-guide/metadata-editor.rst

    :scale: 35 %
    :align: center

-Click on application name shows drop-down menu allowing to create new study ('New study...'), explore and/or change the applied template if it is needed ('Default template' > 'Explore' or 'Apply another'), and open tutorials ('User Guide').
+Click on application name to show a drop-down menu, allowing you to create new study ('New study...'), explore and/or change the applied template if needed ('Default template' > 'Explore' or 'Apply another'), and open tutorials ('User Guide').

 .. image:: images/me-dropdown.png
    :scale: 35 %
    :align: center

-When you click on the study name, drop-down menu will appear allowing you to:
+When you click on the study name, a drop-down menu will appear allowing you to:

 .. image:: images/me-dropdown-2.png
    :scale: 50 %